olneyhymn/ulsterworldly.com/content/post/york-churches-1903.md

 The next pastor of Bethany was Rev. R. C. Grier, D D., who was ordained and installed in June, 1841, and this pleasant and profitable relation continued for seven years.
 At which time Dr. Grier was called to the Presidency of Erskine College.
 In 1849 Rev. E. E. Boyce, D D., became pastor and this continued until 1885.
 During the long pastorate of Dr. Boyce, the church grew and prospered, and continued to be a great force for good in the community.

 After Dr. Boyce resigned the church remained vacant for about two years, being regularly supplied with preaching by the Presbytery.
-In 1887 Rev. R. M. Stevenson, the present pastor, took charge of the church,
+In 1887 Rev. R. M. Stevenson, the present pastor, took charge of the church.

 ## Carmel